gyptazy/ProxLB/README.md

 #### Notes
 * If running ProxLB on more than one Proxmox node you can set `api_host` to a comma-separated list of each node's IP address or hostname.
 (Example: `api_host: node01.gyptazy.ch,node02.gyptazy.ch,node03.gyptazy.ch`)
-* The `verify_ssl` parameter can switch between the mode to verificate trusted remote certificates.
+* The `verify_ssl` parameter can switch between the mode to verify trusted remote certificates.
 Keep in mind, that even local ones are **not** trusted by default and need to be imported to the truststore.
 * Even when using only the `vm_balancing` mode, ensure to have the other sections listed in your config:
 ```
 [storage_balancing]